Regulatory actions for Oct. 31, 2025

 Oct.
 31, 2025

-Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Amnea, Celltrion, Dewpoint, Intellia.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Intervene, Tosoh Bioscience.

 Briefs